GP ADHD Prescribing in Queensland

 Which ADHD Medications Can QLD GPs Prescribe?

-Trained Queensland GPs can prescribe the following PBS-listed stimulant medications for adult ADHD patients.
+Specialist Queensland GPs (FRACGP/FACRRM) can prescribe the following PBS-listed stimulant medications for adult ADHD patients.
+Real-time prescription monitoring applies.

 Methylphenidate